10 Anti-Aircraft Regiment: Incidents

 13 October 2007: An Oerlikon GDF Mk.5 35 mm anti-aircraft twin-barrelled gun malfunctioned, spraying hundreds of high-explosive 0,5 kg 35mm cannon shells around the five-gun firing position.
 By the time the gun had emptied its dual 250-round magazines, nine soldiers were dead and eleven injured.
 The accident occurred just before 9 am, when a battery from 10 Anti-Aircraft Regiment began a live-fire exercise at the Army Combat Training Centre at Lohatlha as part of the SANDF's Exercise Seboka.

 Starstreak missile development

 10 AA Regiment participated in the first live firing of Starstreak missiles on African soil.
 This firing took place at the Denel Overberg Test Range.

 On 24 September 2020, General Officer Commanding Interim Provincial Command KwaZulu-Natal, Brigadier General Siphiwo Dlomo, visited the incoming Bravo Company of 10 Anti-Aircraft Regiment at Ndumo, where it was arriving to take part in South African National Defence Force operations in support of the SA Government response to the COVID-19 pandemic in South Africa.
 The purpose of the visit was to welcome the company and to consider command and control aspects as the unit is co-located with other Operation NOTLELA elements.

+Role

+10 Anti-Aircraft Regiment provides ground-based air defence for the South African Army.

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart the regiment as the mechanised air defence regiment of the Armoured Brigade (Free State) within the Mechanised Division (headquarters Wallmansthal).